Zennoon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c: The code uses the ASCII decimal integers of characters '0'-'9', which are 48-57 respectively, and passes these integers to putchar which translates them to their ASCII characters.

+7-print_tebahpla.c: The code initializes a variable at 'z', and prints and decrements it until it prints 'a'